apache/cloudstack-documentation/source/installguide/management-server/_nfs.rst

       STATD_PORT=662
       STATD_OUTGOING_PORT=2020

 #.
-Edit the /etc/sysconfig/iptables file.
+Edit the /etc/sysconfig/iptables file(if not exists, create one).

    .. parsed-literal::